billroy/bitlash-commander/README.md

 		- have primitives, need shell page, template expansion, and query routing

 - property editor
-	- actions for save
+	- handler for save

-	- save
 		- issues with text/numeric value conversion?
 		- it does convert to string
 		- detect changed values
 			- and handle this case
+	- server side handler
 	- broadcast control updates
 		- delete the control, force the id, and broadcast update -- deleting control requires a separate command?  or a null value?